mkmks/auction/README.md

 mechanized reasoning, we discover and write down, step by step, the properties that a robust Vickrey auction implementation ought to have.

+The implementation on which we build our example application is in its essence an associative fold over a stream of bids.
+It's easy to reason about mathematically which makes it easy to test and to scale.
+Having identified corner cases, such as as situations where there aren't enough bidders or where bidders are at a draw, we could even backport handling of these corner case to the two first implementations.

+Interestingly, the code readability of the two first implementations, meant to be "simple", suffered a significant decrease after accounting for the found corner cases because bidding rules became intertwined with collection processing.
+On the other hand, the associative fold implementation remains highly readable because of isolation of bidding rules in the associate operator.

+Read more about our design decisions in the accompanying Scaladoc:

+	sbt doc

 Future work
 -----------